 If you have a list of contacts who have not opted-in to your list(s), we recommend that you discard this list and start over.
 For examples of what are and are not considered opted-in contacts, please see this Anti-Spam Policy page.

-However, if you would like to try to opt-in a list that you have already built, you will need to take the steps outlined below to ensure contacts are opted-in before being added to your account.
+However, if you would like to try to opt-in to a list that you have already built, you will need to take the steps outlined below to make sure contacts are opted-in before being added to your account.

 The Opt-in Process

 Using your own email client, send each person an email asking them to confirm their subscription to your list.
 Note that this email cannot come from your ActiveCampaign account; this is to help protect our delivery rates for our customers and reduce spam complaints.